wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

 4. Right click on each folders, add or link all the source code in the corresponding folder in wolfSSL.

 5. Remove non-C platform dependent files from your build.
-At the moment, only aes_asm.asm, aes_gcm_asm.asm and aes_asm.s must be removed from your wolfssl/wolfcrypt/src folder.
+At the moment, only aes_asm.asm, aes_gcm_asm.asm, aes_xts_asm.asm and aes_asm.s must be removed from your wolfssl/wolfcrypt/src folder.

 6. In your C/C++ compiler preprocessor settings, add the wolfSSL directories to your include paths.
 Here's an example of the paths that must be added.